Wilfred/mustache.el/README.md

 ## Changelog

-* v0.4 internal functions are now named mustach--foo instead of mustache/foo due to use of the `with-namespace` macro
+* v0.4 internal functions are now named mustache--foo instead of mustache/foo due to use of the `with-namespace` macro
 * v0.3 internal refactoring
 * v0.2 added rendering `{{#blocks}}` when the context contains a list